metamn/react/content/blog/rapid-prototyping-for-graphql-apis/index.md

 Setting up an account and trying to get a GraphQL endpoint on a free plan was tedious or impossible in many times:

 - Contentful - No GraphQL on the free plan
 - GraphCMS - Except 5.)
-Automatic code generation and sync - it offers all other features.
+Automatic code generation and sync &mdash; it offers all other features.
 However these features seems to be undocumented and very fragile.
 - Sanity - A strange, download first approach.
 Skipped for now.
 - TakeShape - The GraphQL endpoint works out of the box.
-Worth try it further.
+Worth tryexperiencing with it further.
-- Prismic - GraphQL support has to be asked for / enabled manually by the support team
+- Prismic - GraphQL support has to be asked for / enabled manually by the support team.
+Worth tryexperiencing with it further.
 - WPGraphQL - Works perfect however is tailored to the WordPress data structure.
 It can be extended of course but WordPress is a specific, not a general purpose CMS.

 ## Conclusion

 Wait for the Headless CMS scene to take off.
 Otherwise, if needed right now, go with AWS.
+All services can be used for free for a year.

 ## Resources